ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab07.md

 ![letter points](scrabble_letters.png){:height="200px"}

 * Create a list of tuples consisting of (pointValue, word) pairs by looping through the list `myWords` and getting the point value for each word - name this list of tuples `pointWordList`.
 To calculate pointValue, you will want to call helper function `getWordPoints()`.
+Note that each tuple is ordered as (pointValue, word) and not (word, pointValue).
+This makes it easier to sort the list (see next step).

 * Sort `pointWordList` in descending order.
 Now, you can use the list method sort() to sort the tuples according to their first entry, pointValue.
 But sort() arranges a list in ascending order by default....can you think of a way to reverse this?